heitor-azambuja/memphis-pso/README.md

 # Memphis PSO
-Implementation of pso algorithm in Memphis, an experimental virtual parallelization platform.
+C++ implementation of pso algorithm in Memphis, an experimental virtual parallelization platform.

 ## How to use